New Caledonia Travel Guide

 The Kanak are the indigenous Melanesian inhabitants of New Caledonia and today comprise 40% of the population.
 Historians believe that, along with Australian Aborigines, the Melanesians emigrated from Africa into southern Asia between 50,000 and 100,000 years ago.

-Using land bridges, which existed due to low sea levels, they eventually migrated east to Australia and New Guinea, arriving there 40,000 years ago.
+Using land bridges, which existed due to low sea levels, the Melanesians eventually migrated east to Australia and New Guinea, arriving there 40,000 years ago.

 Since colonial times, immigrants have arrived from metropolitan France and various other francophone colonies.
 Of the current population of 278,000, two-thirds live in the greater Noumea area.